manucabral/phasmopresence/README.md

 ## Setup for developers
 1. Go to Discord Developer Portal and create an application
-3. Now go to Settings > OAuth2 and copy the clientid
+2. Now go to Settings > OAuth2 and copy the clientid
-4. Finally go to Settings > Rich Presence and add each map image with the following pattern: `bleasdalefarmhouse`
+3. Finally go to Settings > Rich Presence
-> All maps need to be added
+4. Add each map image with the following pattern: `bleasdalefarmhouse` (all maps need to be added)
 5. Clone the repository
 ```bash
 git clone https://github.com/manucabral/phasmopresence.git